IETF-QUIC/Charter/quic-charter.md

 Note that consensus is required both for changes to the current protocol mechanisms and retention of current mechanisms.
 In particular, because something is in the initial document set does not imply that there is consensus around the feature or around how it is specified.

 The following work items are explicitly out of scope for this group:
-- Defining new congestion control schemes.
+* Defining new congestion control schemes.
-- Defining new forward error correction schemes.
+* Defining new forward error correction schemes.

-Milestones
+## Milestones

-Working group adoption of Core Protocol document Working group adoption of Loss detection and Congestion Control document
+* Chartering + N Months: Working group adoption of Core Protocol document
+* Chartering + N Months: Working group adoption of Loss detection and Congestion Control document

-Working group adoption of TLS 1.3 mapping document
+* Chartering + N Months: Working group adoption of TLS 1.3 mapping document

-Working group adoption of HTTP/2 mapping document
+* Chartering + N Months: Working group adoption of HTTP/2 mapping document

-Working group adoption of Multipath extension document
+* Chartering + N Months: Working group adoption of Multipath extension document

-Working group adoption of FEC extension document
+* Chartering + N Months: Working group adoption of FEC extension document

-Core Protocol document to IESG
+* Chartering + N Months: Core Protocol document to IESG

-Loss detection and Congestion Control document to IESG
+* Chartering + N Months: Loss detection and Congestion Control document to IESG

-TLS 1.3 Mapping document to IESG
+* Chartering + N Months: TLS 1.3 Mapping document to IESG

-HTTP/2 mapping document to IESG
+* Chartering + N Months: HTTP/2 mapping document to IESG

-Multipath extension document to IESG
+* Chartering + N Months: Multipath extension document to IESG

-FEC extension document to IESG
+* Chartering + N Months: FEC extension document to IESG